anpasi/Mattilion/README.md

 The tests are:

-Test 1, String comparator: com.exercises.MatilionStringUtils
+Test 1, String comparator: com.exercises.LocalStringUtils

 There is a test for this class LocalStringUtilsTest